surhh/nfitsview/README.md

 Currently nFITSview supports the following formats and features:

+-    16-bit integer images
 -    32-bit floating point and integer images
-    - 64-bit floating point images (experimental, may still not work as it should)
+-    64-bit floating point and integer images (experimental, may still not work
+     as it should)
 -    Exporting image HDUs as PNG/JPEG/BMP files
 -    Bulk exporting of all image HDUs as PNG files
-    - RGB gamma correction, grayscaling and eye-comfortable image generation
+-    RGB gamma correction and grayscaling
 -    Image zoom in/out
 -    HDU header syntax view
 -    Raw data hex preview
+-    Only uncompressed images are supported
+-    Command line exporting of FITS file  (see -h, -e command line switches).
+     Note: the console output is not visible on Windows platform.

 # How to build under Linux